yugabyte/yugabyte-db/docs/content/latest/explore/linear-scalability/sharding-data.md

 ### Hash sharding

-With (consistent) hash sharding, a partitioning algorithm distributes data evenly and randomly across shards.
-The algorithm places each row of the table into a shard determined by computing a consistent hash on the partition column values of that row.
+With (consistent) hash sharding, a sharding algorithm distributes data evenly and randomly across shards.
+The algorithm places each row of the table into a shard determined by computing a consistent hash on the hash column values of that row.

 The hash space for hash-sharded YugabyteDB tables is the 2-byte range from `0x0000` to `0xFFFF`.
 A table may therefore have at most 65,536 tablets.
 This is expected to be sufficient in practice even for very large data sets or cluster sizes.